Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 `npx @capgo/cli@latest add`

-This command will use all variable defined in the Capacitor config file to create the app.
+This command will use all variables defined in the Capacitor config file to create the app.

 ## Upload your first version